kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

-As you might imagine this is a very critical code path with hooks to many in-flight features; <<[!UNRESOLVED make a link]>>Appendix A<<[/UNRESOLVED]>> includes a more complete list (yet still not as exhaustive as the source code), but the following are selected as the most important behaviors of kubelet during a restart to know about, that are not currently behind a feature gate.
+As you might imagine this is a very critical code path with hooks to many in-flight features; [Appendix A](#appendix-a) includes a more complete list (yet still not as exhaustive as the source code), but the following are selected as the most important behaviors of kubelet during a restart to know about, that are not currently behind a feature gate.

 After a Pod is in Terminating phase, kubelet: